atolye15/checklist/checklists/crossbrowser-test.md

 category: Project Management
 date: "2020-03-11"
 tags: ['test', 'responsive']
-description: Complete the crossbrowser test to check your project according to the different type of devices and browsers.
+description: Complete the crossbrowser test to check your project works correctly in different types of devices and browsers.
 ---

 - [ ] Test the project via different browsers on desktop